Family Wild Pottery

+Family Wild Pottery**

+>

-Venue: open air woodland setting in a 70 acre ancient coppiced wood on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.
+> Venue: open air woodland setting in a 70 acre ancient coppiced wood on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-On this fun and immersive course we’ll dig clay from the ground in the woods to make our pots.
+> On this fun and immersive course we’ll dig clay from the ground to make our pots in the woods.
 Then we’ll fire them in an open campfire, watching them glow red with heat.
 Mud, water, fire and wood- it’s all in there.
 This is an exciting, delightfully messy and alchemical process.

-Experiencing the production cycle of making something from the initial, raw, foraged material to creating finished pottery that you’ll take home with you is a rich and valuable learning activity.
+> Experiencing the production cycle of making something from the initial, raw, foraged material to creating finished pottery (ceramic) that you’ll take home with you is a rich and valuable learning activity.

-Adults and children alike love the hands-on, immersive and elemental experience of Wild Pottery.
+> Adults and children alike love the hands-on, immersive and elemental experience of Wild Pottery.
 Making things from clay is primal human instinct, and we adults can learn a lot from children’s natural, spontaneous flair for it.
 Be prepared to get muddy and have fun.

-No previous experience of pottery is necessary.
+> No previous experience of pottery is necessary.
 Groups are kept small to allow for individual attention and a satisfying learning experience.
 Parents/adults are responsible for their child at all times during the course.

-If you’re looking for an in-depth understanding of the processes involved, Wild Pottery Level 1 is for you.
+> If you’re looking for an in-depth understanding of the processes involved, Wild Pottery Level 1 is for you.
 Family Wild Pottery’s focus is the enjoyment of the immersive experience, it doesn’t cover the technicals.

-I thought this would be boring, but it’s fun.
+> I thought this would be boring, but it’s fun.
 Isaac, aged 7.
 Brighton

-*I’m committed to the ratio of 1 adult/1 child per booking so that I can support everyone in having an enjoyable, quality time.
-Families of 1 adult/2 children may bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
-Families of 2 adults/1 child may bring a friend/cousin of their child and book 2 places.
+> *I’m committed to the ratio of 1 adult/1 child (over age 7) per booking so that I can support everyone in having an enjoyable, quality time.
+Families of 1 adult/2 children might bring an aunt/uncle/godparent to make up the numbers, and book 2 places.
+Families of 2 adults/1 child might bring a friend/cousin of their child and book 2 places.

-The clay: Native Hands has a special agreement with the farm venue to dig small amounts of clay with participants on Wild Pottery courses.
+> The clay: Native Hands has a special agreement with the farm venue to dig small amounts of clay with participants on Wild Pottery courses.
 This permission does not extend to people who are not part of the group on the day of the course.